epfl-ada/ada-2024-project-data_brigada/README.md

 What has been the evolution of these character tropes over the years ? : Nhat Anh

-What is considered a "successful" movie ? :
+What is considered a "successful" movie ? : Arun

 Does the character's actor/actress influence the movie's success ?
-Do character archetypes affect the movie's success differently depending on the genre ? :
+Do character archetypes affect the movie's success differently depending on the genre ? : Arian

-What characters make a movie successful ? :
+What characters make a movie successful ? : Arian

 ### Data story